Dr Stephen Dunne

 Wendy Brown – Undoing the Demos (Organization, Forthcoming)

-William Davies – The Limits of Neoliberalism (ephemera: theory and politics in organization, February 2016)
+William Davies – The Limits of Neoliberalism (Ephemera: theory and politics in organization, March 2016)

 Paul du Gay and Glenn Morgan (eds.)
 New Spirits of Capitalism?
 Crises, Justifications and Dynamics (Organization Studies, February 2014)